rsatrio/React-WebRTC-Chat/README.md

 ```

 ## Explanation
-You can find the detail explanation of the signaling server flow in [this medium blog](https://mrizkysatrio.medium.com/webrtc-chat-application-772539ae97b7).
+You can find the detail explanation of this application in [this medium blog](https://mrizkysatrio.medium.com/webrtc-chat-application-772539ae97b7).

 ## Feedback